 Green pull ring zip jacket with contrast white trim or green pull ring zip mini-dress with contrast white trim, stand up collar, in either wool gabardine or poly-jersey.
 Large white ‘bug eye’ sunglasses.

-Probably André Courrèges (again).
+Looks like André Courrèges (again), though actually by Mary Quant.
 Less green and a lot more white and this outfit could practically be taken from his 1964 Moon Girl collection.
 It’d be no surprise to discover Audrey is wearing his signature flat kidskin boots too.

 Ultramodern back in 1967, the simple block styling is commonly used nowadays for chain store tracksuits.
 The pull ring zip however is not used enough.
 A straightforward touch and paradoxically retro for what is touted here as a futuristic look.

 As Hepburn and Finney journey their characters to an uncertain future she at least appears dressed for the part.
 Though the disparity with Finney’s old car is practically laughable.
 It was all very well being space age back then, yet you still had to wind your window down.